Priyankaakrish/Dlithe-Internship---Python-and-Datascience/README.md

 The dataset is from:https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download

-1.Spyder was used for Implementation
+1.Google colab was used for Implementation

 2.This dataset is a record of 7 common different fish species in fish market sales.
 With this dataset, a predictive model can be performed using machine friendly data and estimate the weight of fish can be predicted.